SilentHacks/silenthacks/README.md

 ### About

 Python developer with a focus on backend systems and automation.
-Started out building Discord bots - one reached 85k+ servers.
+Started out building Discord bots, reaching 85k+ servers with one.
 These days I'm exploring agentic AI workflows and developer tooling.

 Building various projects together as part of **dCrypt**.